Musk's SpaceX plans IPO for Starlink business

 Feb 6 (Reuters) - Elon Musk's SpaceX plans to list its space internet venture, Starlink, but not for several years, a company official told Reuters on Thursday.

-This comes at a time when e-commerce giant Amazon.com Inc AMZN.O is planning its own voyage into space.
-The company plans to build a network of over 3,000 satellites to provide high-speed internet through its Project Juniper.
+The plan comes as Jeff Bezos' e-commerce giant Amazon.com Inc AMZN.O prepares to build its own internet network of over 3,000 satellites in low-Earth orbit through its Project Kuiper.

+SpaceX has been launching Starlink satellites in batches of 60 since May and currently has 240 orbiting Earth.
+The company aims to make the broadband internet service operational by the end of 2020.

 Earlier in the day, Bloomberg reported the possibility of Starlink going public, citing Chief Operating Officer Gwynne Shotwell.